-The program’s aim was to introduce young people to online digital work and provide the tools, training and mentorship needed for young people to work and earn an income with dignity achieving the country’s objective of a globally competitive knowledge-based middle-income economy in an increasingly digital world.
+The program aimed at introducing young people to online work and providing tools, training and mentorship they need to work and earn an income with dignity, thereby achieving the country’s objective of a globally competitive knowledge-based middle-income economy in an increasingly digital world.